DavidBruchmann/automated-typo3-update/Documentation/source/features.rst

 Implemented sniffs:

-- PHPDocuments, like Includes and annotations for IDEs.
+- PHPDocComments, like Includes and annotations for IDEs.

   Possible extra configurations: